Krista Chronister, Vice Provost for Graduate Studies

 General Requirements and Policies

 Students are responsible for staying informed about, and complying with, departmental regulations as well as Division of Graduate Studies regulations.

 A graduate student may register for up to 16 credits of graduate or undergraduate course work.
 Registration in excess of this level, up to a maximum of 18 credits, requires payment of additional fees for each extra credit.
 During summer session, graduate students are limited to a maximum of 16 credits.
 Minimum registration is three graduate credits a term.

-International students should request information from the Office of International Affairs about Immigration and Naturalization Service regulations and minimum credit requirements.
+International students should request information from the International Student and Scholar Services in the Division of Global Engagement about Immigration and Naturalization Service regulations and minimum credit requirements.